 He tells the apostles, and us, "Imitate Me - do what I have done - serve as I have served - pick up your cross and follow me daily."
 "Be perfect as your Heavenly Father is perfect."
-Matthew 25 Jesus was the perfect imitation of the Father.
-I want to separate 3 terms
+Matthew 5:48 Jesus was the perfect imitation of the Father.
+This is more than salvation and redemption.
+I want to separate 3 terms:

-Salvation - sufficient to saving you (say you fell in the mud, I could save you just by pulling you out, but just because I pull you out, doesn't necessarily mean that I'm doing it through love.
-Jesus didn't come just to save us.)

-Redemption - restored (once you are out of the mud, cleaning you off.
-He didn't come just to pull us out of the mud and clean us off.)

-Resurrection - next step - not just making you look good but more than that - more than just being restored to Adam & Eve's pre-sin state.
+- Salvation sufficient to saving you (say you fell in the mud, I could save you just by pulling you out, but just because I pull you out, doesn't necessarily mean that I'm doing it through love.
+Jesus didn't come just to save us.) - Redemption restored (once you are out of the mud, cleaning you off.
+He didn't come just to pull us out of the mud and clean us off.) - Resurrection next step not just making you look good but more than that more than just being restored to Adam & Eve's pre-sin state.
 Resurrection is putting you in better condition than you were before you fell in the mud.
 Resurrection is a glorified state.

 There is a hymn composed by an old Dominican priest that is said at the Easter Vigil - "O happy fault, O necessary sin of Adam that gave us such a Savior."
-Then it goes on to say "We inherit from Christ greater promises that we lost in Adam's sin."
+Then it goes on to say "We inherit from Christ greater promises than we lost in Adam's sin."

 4 To make us partakers of the Divine nature that we might become a son of God.
+2 Peter 1:4

 God's radical idea was to make us a son and daughter of a Divine Being Who we could in all fullness call Father, Abba, Daddy.
+(Abba, Father appears 3x in NT Mark 14:36; Romans 8:15; and Galatians 4:6)

 We are called to act in perfect love.
 We are called to give ourselves in perfect love.
 We are capable of it through grace and free choice.
+So that we might join in the love of God in eternity.